mcasper/git-clean/README.md

 [here](https://www.rust-lang.org/downloads.html) to find the appropriate distribution for your machine.

-This was developed on rust 1.8.0 stable, so if you're having issues with the compile/install step, make sure your rust version is >= 1.8.0 stable.
+This was developed on Rust 1.10.0 stable, so if you're having issues with the compile/install step, make sure your Rust version is >= 1.10.0 stable.

-With Rust installed, we can now use the Rust package manager, `cargo`, to install git-clean:
+With Rust installed, we can now use the Rust package manager Cargo, to install git-clean:
 ```shell
 cargo install git-clean